kabashi/kabashi.github.io/src/projects.md

 collaboration with Thomas Proisl, Natalie Dykes, Philipp Heinrich, Andreas Blombach, and Stefan Evert.

-I'm also interested in creating corpora of other languages, especially those for members of the Romance, Germanic and Slavic language groups and Greek (e.g. for Bulgarian, Croatian, English, Greek, Italian, Serbian, Russian).
+Also I am interested in creating corpora of other languages, especially those for members of the Romance, Germanic and Slavic language groups and Greek (e.g. for Bulgarian, Croatian, English, Greek, Italian, Serbian, Russian).
 I am especially interested in the creation of